rfries/enig4s/README.md

 # enig4s

 Enig4s is an Enigma machine simulator which I wrote while exploring Scala 3.
-I don't think there is any particular need for another Enigma simulator, but I wanted an interesting topic for an exploratory scala 3 project (using cats and http4s), and I've long had a historical interest in Enigma, Bletchley Park, and technologies related to the early history of computing.
+While I don't think there is any particular need for another Enigma simulator, I wanted an interesting topic for an exploratory scala 3 project using cats and http4s, and I've long had a historical interest in Enigma, Bletchley Park, and technologies related to the early history of computing.

 That said, I think it is a decent attempt, if you happen to need a WWII-era Enigma with a JSON api.
 It has pre-defined wirings for most models used during WWII, plus you can define